 |Residency permits / registration certificate||EU and EEA nationals do not need a visa to enter into France.

 Non EU nationals in general need to apply for a residency permit.
-Different residency permits exist (in principle, they are valid for one year or for 10 years depending the permit).
+Different residency permits exist (in principle, they are valid for one year or for 5 years depending on the kind of permit).
+Different residency permits exist (in principle, they are valid for one year or for 5 years depending on the kind of permit).
 Different permits have to be lodged at the French prefecture or sub-prefecture.

 |STOCK OPTION PLAN||Specific tax treatment assimilating gains in wages.
 CSG are applicable to the French tax resident.|